-Seniors Rights Victoria can provide legal advice, legal casework and advocacy to any Victorian aged 60 and above, or to any Indigenous Victorian aged 45 and above, on matters relating to ageing, and in particular, to elder abuse, mistreatment and neglect.
+Seniors Rights Victoria can provide legal advice and legal casework to any Victorian aged 60 and above, or to any Indigenous Victorian aged 45 and above, on matters relating to elder abuse, mistreatment and neglect.

-Seniors Rights Victoria will assist any older Victorian who has the capacity to provide instructions.
-Seniors Rights Victoria always presumes clients have capacity and are able to make informed decisions, unless demonstrated otherwise.
-Seniors Rights Victoria sees capacity as being specific to each decision the person has to make, so Seniors Rights Victoria may be able to help an older person even if they have a cognitive impairment or other disability.
-Having dementia does not necessarily exclude a person from our service.
+Seniors Rights Victoria assists any older Victorian who has the capacity to provide instructions.
+We presume people have capacity to make informed decisions unless demonstrated otherwise.
+We see capacity as specific to each decision the person has to make.
+Living with dementia does not necessarily exclude a person from our service.

 What type of matters can Seniors Rights Victoria assist with?

-Seniors Rights Victoria does not draft Wills and Powers of Attorney unless a case is open and a new Will or Power of Attorney is needed to prevent further abuse occurring.
+Please note: Seniors Rights Victoria does not draft Wills and Powers of Attorney, unless a case is open and a new Will or Power of Attorney is needed to prevent further abuse occurring.

 How does Seniors Rights Victoria decide someone is eligible for the service?

-No means test is applied, but in deciding whether to provide ongoing casework for a client, Seniors Rights Victoria will look at:
+No means test is applied, but in deciding whether to provide ongoing casework for a client, Seniors Rights Victoria will assess:

-- whether the matter falls within the services guidelines, with elder abuse being a focus area;
+- whether the matter falls within the services guidelines, with elder abuse being the focus area;

-Seniors Rights Victoria will not act for older people in relation to primary matters about:
+Seniors Rights Victoria does not act in matters primarily about:

 - complaints about residential care services or retirement villages;